 heterosexual pasttime and swapped partners!!
 All four on one

 a stand-up picture 4gether!
 Bi the way, the Emile hot Puerto

 prison upstate New York!

-For an entire exciting decade -- the 1970s -- of Emile and Willson, the unimaginative yet
+For an entire exciting decade -- the 1970s -- of Emile Griffith and Willson Henderson, the unimaginative yet

 snippy writer's only revelation

 that Emile Griffith recalls that they visited Willson's

 mother in Long Beach, New York, and